 To avoid the problem, some organizations use blacklisting to block script execution entirely through Powershell.exe.
 However, there are many ways around this from an attackers perspective which do not require the PowerShell to be executed at all.
 Malware may execute alternative shells to execute their malicious scripts using custom built executables.
 Any security software needs to be able to detect such execution regardless of how it manifests on the endpoint.

 Exploit toolkits are now very prevalent such as PowerSploit and Mimikatz, to name but a few.
-These kits have been specifically designed to bypass and steal device and user credentials to execute more serious and lateral attacks within a network.
+These kits have been specifically designed to bypass and steal device and user credentials to execute more serious and lateral attacks within a network and used in a high proportion of fileless PowerShell attacks.

 Remote Download and Execution